duguyihou/react-native-turbo-image/README.md

 ### `fadeDuration?: number`

-The transition duration of the image. default value: 300(iOS) / 100(Android)
+The transition duration of the image. default value: 300 milliseconds(iOS) / 100(Android) milliseconds

+> note: To avoid flicking, it will be set to 0 when a placeholder is provided.

 ### `borderRadius?: number`